sunso514/dormhub/README.md

-# studyhub
+# DormHub
-A web app people allow us to manage study group
+A web app make people manage their dormitory easily